dataviscourse/tutorials/lectures/lecture-javascript.md

 ## Versioning and Transpiling

 JavaScript has undergone many versions, and is now standardized by the ECMA International.
-Significant changes were introduced with ECMAScript 6 (ES6)in 2015 (also called ECMAScript 2015).
+Significant changes were introduced with ECMAScript 6 (ES6) in 2015 (also called ECMAScript 2015).
 Since then, ECMAScript has transitioned to a more incremental update plan, so that ECMAScript 7, 8, and 9 are only minor updates.
-This tutorial uses ECMAScript 2018, but most of the features have been available since ES6.

 Instead of relying on a particular version, you should check for the availability of features [across browsers](http://kangax.github.io/compat-table/es2016plus/).